Arttu Viljakainen

 These are no binary choices: Individuals and interactions over processes and tools does not mean, we have zero processes and tools.
 Responding to change over following a plan does not mean we have zero plans, or that we don’t do any design.

-Processes tend to outlive their creators, so be vary of how much process you add.
+Processes tend to outlive their creators, so be wary of how much process you add (especially if you start to consider company-wide policies).
 You should strive to refuse additions that feel easy because they are based on a non-complex, predictable worldview.

 The best process is context dependant.
 Therefore it’s impossible to say what what exactly is the optimal process you should always use.
 However we can say your process should be based on the correct understanding of how the world behaves.